iscc/iscc-specs/README.rst

 ## Usage

 All specification documents can be found in the `./docs` subfolder or the repository.
 The recommended editor for the markdown files is [typora](https://typora.io/).
-If you have commit rights to the [main repository](https://github.com/coblo/iscc-specs) you can depoy the site with a simple `mkdocs gh-deploy`.
+If you have commit rights to the [main repository](https://github.com/coblo/iscc-specs) you can deploy the site with a simple `mkdocs gh-deploy`.

 ## Contribute